muziejus/wandering-rocks/markdown/okso.md

     that’s what we’re doing: taking the all too easy route.
 Nevertheless in that deferred judgment, Sianne Ngai also sees in finding something interesting the desire to “do criticism” (170).
-This aesthetic, after all, does have “the capacity to produce new knowledge,” after all.
-It’s just not clear, as yet, how (171).
+This aesthetic, after all, does have “the capacity to produce new knowledge” (171).
+It’s just not clear, as yet, how.

 **OK, but this all still boils down to being just a chance to play with
     JavaScript, no?** Play!
 Isn’t that the point?
 Roland Barthes again, and to close